fidelity/stoke/docs/Quick-Start.md

 #### Create Stoke Object

 Now create the base `stoke` object.
-Pass in the model, and loss(es), and `StokeOptimizer` from above, flags/choices to set different backends/functionality/extensions, and any necessary configurations.
+Pass in the model, loss(es), and `StokeOptimizer` from above as well as any flags/choices to set different backends/functionality/extensions and any necessary configurations.
 As an example, we set the device type to GPU, use the PyTorch DDP backend for distributed multi-GPU training, toggle native PyTorch AMP mixed precision, add Fairscale optimizer-state-sharding (OSS), and turn on automatic gradient accumulation and clipping (4 steps and clip-by-norm).
 In addition, let's customize PyTorch DDP,  PyTorch AMP and Fairscale OSS with